-If the District grants an exemption to the Applicant for a pump test, local aquifer properties from the USGS or TWDB groundwater models will be used to estimate the potential for unreasonable effects on existing wells by the proposed pumping, including but not limited to identifying water level declines within a two-mile radius from each of Applicant's proposed wells.
+If the District grants an exemption to the applicant for a pump test, local aquifer properties from available groundwater models (TWDB, USGS, or available reviewed consultant's groundwater models with the District's prior approval) will be used to estimate the potential for unreasonable effects on existing wells by the proposed pumping, including, but not limited to, identifying water level declines within a two-mile radius from each of the applicant's proposed wells.

-The Applicant may appeal the District's General Manager's decision to require pump tests by filing with the District a request for reconsideration identifying all the reasons why the Applicant believes a pump test is unnecessary.
+The applicant may appeal the District's General Manager's decision to require pump tests by filing with the District a request for reconsideration identifying all the reasons why the applicant believes a pump test is unnecessary.
 The District's General Manager has 30 days to review the appeal and decide whether to support or repeal the pump test requirement.
-The Applicant may appeal the General Manager Manager's decision on the request for reconsideration by filing with the District a written appeal to the District's Board identifying all the reasons why the Applicant believes a pump test is unnecessary.
+The applicant may appeal the General Manager's decision on the request for reconsideration by filing with the District a written appeal to the District's Board identifying all the reasons why the applicant believes a pump test is unnecessary.